-This year’s Alumni Reunion will take place Wednesday, April 3 – Friday, April 5.
 We’ll kick things off on Wednesday evening with a Welcome Reception.
-Thursday will include a full day of informative programming, ending with a fun reception that evening.
+Thursday will include a full day of informative programming, ending with a fun reception, and we’ll conclude Friday morning with our Breakfast and Book Reading.

-Check out the full schedule below!
+Check out the full schedule below and register today!

 Help us kick off Reunion weekend by enjoying some drinks and delicious bites, while connecting with other alumni as well as current Baylor students, leaders and staff.